 - Location.
-Most students live in Heredia within an easy walk or bus ride to the university and downtown areas.
-Some live in nearby small cities with easy access to excellent public transportation that makes it easy to get around.
-Though these are urban areas, there’s no shortage of greenery.
+Most students live in Heredia within an easy walk or bus ride to the university and downtown Heredia.
+Public transportation is excellent, and though these are urban areas, there’s no shortage of greenery.

 - Commute.
-No more than 20 minutes on foot or by bus to Universidad Nacional, where IFSA has an office on Campus Benjamin Nuñez.
+No more than 15 minutes on foot or 10 minutes by bus to Universidad Hispanoamericana, where IFSA staff are based.

 - Living space.
-Most hosts live in houses.
+Hosts live in private houses.
 Expect to have your own bedroom, likely smaller than a typical U.S. space, and share a bathroom with other family members.
 Hosts provide a desk or other suitable place to study.

 - Language.
 Few families are fluent in English, but most can communicate.
 We do our best to place students without Spanish skills with English-speaking families.